Raspberry Pi Headless Setup Tutorial

 Download 5 minutes, install 5 minutes

 The first step is to download the official or recommended operating system for Raspberry Pi, Raspberry Pi OS, former Raspbian Buster.
-You can download the software as torrent or zip file from the official website.
+You can download the software was torrent or zip file from the official website.

 There are in total 3 different versions of the operating system: